chinmaya-dehury/xoperaExample/interVMCommBasic/readme.md

 VM-2: VTWO

 # Description
+Three VMs are involved in this.
+Local VM, where the code is present and xopera command will be issues.
+Second VM (VTWO), where the application will be deployed.
+Third VM (VTWO), from where the content will be read. *VONE* will commnuicate to *VTWO* once the application is deployed.
 The xopera command will be executed in Local VM.
 Upon execution, *readRmtCnt* application will be deployed atop *VONE* vm.
 The deployed application will read the content of multiple remote files present in *VTWO* vm.